DSaunders/DSaunders.github.io/_posts/2015-03-04-efficient-string-manipulation-in-csharp.markdown

 meta-description: Efficiently concatinating strings in C#
 ---

 Strings are immutable in C#.
-That means that string concatination done wrong can create loads of redundant strings, meaning more work for the garbage collector to do.
+That means that string concatination can, if done carelessly, make exta work for the garbage collector by creating loads of redundant strings.

 Let's take a look at the various ways that we can concatinate strings and see what's actually happening behind the scenes.